dustinpfister/blog_posts/_posts/vuejs-method.md

 ## 4 - Conclusion

 The method option of a vue instance is how I can go about adding event handlers, and helper methods to a vue instance.
-I can also use the mixin option or the Vue.mixin static method as a way to have sets of methods that I can use accross more than one or even all vue insatnces in a single pager app that I am making with vuejs.
+I can also use the mixin option or the Vue.mixin static method as a way to have sets of methods that I can use across more than one or even all vue instances in a single pager app that I am making with vuejs.